meerkat-manor/marti/docs/distribution.md

 Some files may expand to multiple files if they are compressed with a utility such as WinZIP or 7ZIP.
-In the situation where a ZIP file expands to multiple documents, then the expectation is that the ZIP file contains a **marti** document describing its contents.
+In the situation where a ZIP file expands to multiple documents, then the expectation is that the ZIP file contains a **martiLQ** document describing its contents.

 The elements in the distribution section are: